opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 From here on out, if the email is blocked, your user will not be aware.
 But there is still a way for you as the form creator to retrieve the blocked responses:

 - If the government email exists, it proceeds to SGMail servers.
 Before it enters SGMail, it will arrive at SGMail's firewall.
 This firewall will block out emails if there are attachments with non-whitelisted file extensions, for e.g. ".abc" or ".mov".
-We are not aware of the full list of file extensions that SGMail whitelists, but most of the file extensions that are whitelisted can be viewed here: https://go.gov.sg/email-cwl.
+We are not aware of the full list of file extensions that SGMail whitelists, but most of the file extensions that are whitelisted can be viewed here on [our spreadsheet](https://go.gov.sg/email-cwl).
 If your email gets blocked due to non-whitelisted attachment file extensions, you will receive a mail hygiene notification.
 You may contact SPEAR (spear@tech.gov.sg) within 1 month from receiving the mail hygiene notification to retrieve the dropped mail.

 ## How do I recover my mail when I receive a mail hygiene notification?

 You may recover your blocked email within 1 month if you email SPEAR (spear@tech.gov.sg) and attach the mail hygiene notification.
-If you have any queries you may also contact us at formsg@tech.gov.sg and we will assist you ASAP.

 ## What is Storage mode?